-UK, Dutch accuse 'pariah state' Russia of hacking chemical watchdog
+West accuses 'pariah state' Russia of global hacking campaign

 “The GRU’s actions are reckless and indiscriminate: they try to undermine and interfere in elections in other countries,” said British Foreign Secretary Jeremy Hunt.
 “Our message is clear - together with our allies, we will expose and respond to the GRU’s attempts to undermine international stability.”

-The GRU, now officially known in Russia by a shorter acronym GU, is also the agency Britain has blamed for sending two men to England to poison former GRU agent Sergei Skripal with a chemical weapon sprayed on his door.
+The GRU, now officially known in Russia by a shorter acronym GU, is also the agency Britain has blamed for the attack on former GRU spy Skripal with a nerve agent sprayed on his door.

-Skripal, his daughter and a police officer fell seriously ill; a woman later died after her partner found the poison in a discarded perfume bottle.
-Russia says the two men Britain blames for the attack were tourists who twice visited Skripal’s home town for sighteseeing during a weekend trip to England, a story Britain says is so far-fetched as to prove Moscow’s culpability.
+Skripal, his daughter and a police officer fell seriously ill and a British woman later died after her partner found the poison in a discarded perfume bottle.
+Russia says the two men Britain blames for the attack were tourists who twice visited Skripal’s home town for sighteseeing during a weekend trip to England, a story Britain has dismissed as far-fetched.

-Hunt said the hacking attempt at the OPCW was further proof of Moscow’s role in the poisoning.

 After the Skripal poisoning, dozens of Western countries launched the biggest expulsion of Russian spies working under diplomatic cover since the height of the Cold War.
 Moscow replied with tit-for-tat expulsions of Westerners.